 A good Local Marketing Hub will always require an element of technical training, although we’re delighted to say that we’re seeing increasingly more intuitive systems now that are virtually plug and play.
 See our blog "What makes for a great Marketing Asset Management System".

 But the technical side isn’t really the issue.

 Marketing is very rarely a natural skill for the managers out in the network.
 With the increasingly fragmented, multi-channelled media opportunities in front of them today, is it any surprise?

 So, developing their skills is one thing, but providing the tools and the team to make it all happen for them is almost always a more successful and easier option for Head Office AND the network.
 For example, if you use a field team, make regional marketing a part of their portfolio and ensure they’re all fully conversant with the Local Marketing Hub and how it works so that they can sell it in on a day-to-day basis.

 Better still, put a small team in at the heart of the system to manage the relationship between head office and the network.
 We’ve seen this work brilliantly for some big, blue-chip brands and they’re reaping the rewards of very high engagement with their networks and the resulting compliancy that comes with proper management and distribution of marketing resources and assets.

-If you want to read more about what makes a great Market Asset Management system, check out our paper:
+If you want to read more about what makes a great Local Marketing Hub, check out our paper: